-A mutated MDM2 gene is involved in more than one third of 47 sarcomas.
+A mutated MDM2 gene is involved in more than a third of 47 sarcomas.
 Sarcomas are cancers of the connective tissues, including muscle, bone, fat, and organ tissues.

-MDM2 mutations are linked to worse prognosis in certain cancers, including breast cancer, lung cancer, stomach cancer, esophogeal cancer, prostate cancer, and colon cancer.
+MDM2 mutations are linked to poor prognoses in certain cancers, including breast cancer, lung cancer, stomach cancer, esophageal cancer, prostate cancer, and colon cancer.

 A massive research effort is underway to target MDM2’s role in cancer.
 Scientists are experimenting with gene therapy and nanoparticles.
 Treatments show promise in cell cultures and mouse studies, but are not yet in preclinical or clinical development.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 Oncologist David Lane first named the TP53 gene the “guardian of the genome” in 1992.
 Shortly after, scientists initiated a whirlwind of studies to understand it better.
 Their early work demonstrated that the protein TP53 makes—called p53—suppresses tumors in tissue cultures and in animals.
 Scientists then found that it carefully watches over sick and damaged cells by activating molecular reinforcements to repair them, or by goading sick cells toward destruction before they inflict even more bodily damage.